nathanburgess/nathanburgess/README.md

 - 😄 &nbsp; Pronouns: he/him
 - ⚡ &nbsp; Fun facts:
   - I served six years as a Cryptolinguist in the USAF.
   - I developed and maintained an enterprise-scale, near-real-time data analytics service in PHP and jQuery back in 2010 for the NSA that was used by over 5,000 deployed troops and commanders.
-The platform helped track IEDs and other militant activity that allowed mission planning to prefer routes with less chances for coalition casualties.
+The platform helped track IEDs and other militant activity to help with risk mitigation during mission planning.
   - I founded and run a small gaming community with around ~200 active members.
   - I was the CTO of a political technology startup for 3 years.